New Rules for Real Estate Agencies and Private Realtors in Montenegro

 A detailed breakdown of the new rules for real estate agencies and private realtors in Montenegro in 2026.
 Exam requirements, office requirements, biometrics, and answers to frequently asked questions from buyers.

-On March 25, 2026, the Ministry of Economic Development published a set of by-lawsthat explain and supplement in detail the Law on Intermediation in the Sale and Lease of Real Estate.
+On March 25, 2026, the Ministry of Economic Development published a set of by-laws, which explain in detail and supplement the Law on Mediation in the Sale and Lease of Real Estate.

-In this article, we take a detailed look at what requirements are now imposed on agencies, and why this is excellent news for those planning to buy, sell, or rent out property in Montenegro.
+In this article, we take a detailed look at what requirements are now imposed on agencies, and why this is excellent news for those planning to buy, sell, or rent out real estate in Montenegro.

 For the end consumer, the new regulations make the investment process as safe as possible:

-100% transaction security: You work exclusively with certified professionals whose activities are legal, insured, and supervised by the state.
+100% transaction security: You work exclusively with certified professionals whose activities are legal, insured, and state-controlled.

-Protection against fraud: Strict advertising rules eliminate the appearance of “fake” listings.
+Protection from fraud: Strict advertising rules eliminate the appearance of “fake” listings.
 Properties may be published only if there is a signed agreement with the owner.

 Financial guarantees: Mandatory professional liability insurance for agencies has been introduced.
 In the event of an agent’s mistake, the client is protected by the insurance company.